-B4.
-Initial 2005 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students:

-B5.
-Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0

-B6.
-Final 2005 cohort, after adjusting for allowable exclusions: (Subtract question B5 from question B4)
+- B12.
+Initial 2009 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
+Of the initial 2009 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B14.
+Final 2009 cohort, after adjusting for allowable exclusions